UK Visas

 The UK Health and Care Worker Visa authorizes a foreign medical professional (such as a qualified physician, nurse, adult social care worker, or other health professional) to live and work in the UK for an approved sponsoring employer (e.g., the National Health Service or NHS, a social care provider for adults, or a supplier of the NHS) in an eligible occupation for up to 5 years.

-Eligible family members of a Health and Care Worker Visa holder can also live in the United Kingdom with the relevant UK visa for family members.
+Eligible family members of a Health and Care Worker Visa holder (excluding family members of Care Workers SOC 6135 and Senior Care Workers SOC 6136 applying after March 11, 2024, with some exceptions) may also live in the United Kingdom if they are issued the relevant UK visa for family members.

 The Health and Care Worker Visa can be renewed and has an option to apply for Indefinite Leave to Remain (i.e., permanent settlement) in the United Kingdom after 5 years and meeting other eligibility criteria.